 Step 5 – As an important part of the registration process, the applicant has to submit Form A duly signed and stamped, application fees by way of the bank draft.

 - Security and Exchange Board of India shall consider the requirements as prescribed in the Securities and Exchange Board of India (Alternative Investment Funds) Regulations, 2012 for purpose of grant of registration.

 - If SEBI is satisfied that the applicant fulfills all the requirements as mentioned in the regulation, then only SEBI will approve the registration application and convey the same to the applicant.

 - Upon receipt of approval from SEBI, the applicant needs to pay the proper registration fee by way of the bank

 - After receiving the registration fees, SEBI will grant the certificate of registration.

 An applicant needs to pay the registration fee as prescribed under SEBI Regulations.
 The following is the fee structure for AIF registration.

 - The registration fee for Category I Alternative Investment Fund is Rs.
 5, 00,000.

-- The registration fee for Category II Alternative investment Fund is Rs.
+- The registration fee for the Category II Alternative Investment Fund is Rs.
 10, 00,000.

 Validity of AIF registration certificate